hoelsner/product-database/docs/DEVELOPMENT.md

 ./node_modules/grunt-cli/bin/grunt clean
 ```

-to create the database and load the initial data, use the following commands:
+To create the database and load the initial data, use the following commands:

 ```
 python3 manage.py collectstatic